berwyntan/candycrushgame/README.md

 Functions to check points 3 to 8 of the wireframe above and then update the model.

 ### Approach to Development
-I take incremental steps and apply the simplest possible solution every step of the way.
+- Take incremental steps and apply the simplest possible solution every step of the way.
-If I change any code, I would comment it out and add the new code below it for reference.
+- If I change any code, comment it out and add the new code below it for reference.
-There will be frequent console logs to check whether the outputs of all the functions are working as intended.
+- Many console logs to check whether the outputs of all the functions are working as intended.
-If I am making drastic changes to the code, I will create a new branch out from the master branch to avoid breaking down the entire game.
+- If making drastic changes to the code, I will create a new branch out from the master branch to avoid breaking down the entire game.

 ### Key Learnings
 - Learning how to implement the drag and drop functions like dragstart, dragover, dragenter and drop.
 My understanding of these functions is still superficial.